 Great location, great staff, great view.
 Great price!
 We are a family of 6 and we can’t stay at a hotel without booking two rooms.
 This place is like your own getaway condo that fits us perfectly.
-Great activities for the kids, very comfortable rooms and we all slept like babies.
+Great activities for the kids and very comfortable rooms and we all slept like babies.
 Highly recommend.
 You cannot go wrong here.

 We had an awesome stay here with our 4 kids.
-The staff were all super friendly and the resort had daily activities for the kids to do and they even have beach toys, chairs, etc to take to the beach.
+The staff was all super friendly and the resort had daily activities for the kids to do they even have beach toys, chairs, etc to take to the beach.
 Our condo was clean and spacious with a full kitchen.
 We loved our stay here!

 Absolutely loved the location and views of this beautiful resort.
 The experience was just like home with a fully equipped kitchen and comfortable bedding and even sanitized rooms!
 We had our Christmas celebration here with family and used the game room as well as the pickleball courts.
 Thank you!